eldercrow/mxnet-yolo/README.md

 - (done) ~~Add bounding box clutering method.~~
 - (done) ~~Apply focal loss.~~
 - (done) ~~Apply IOU loss for regressor training.~~

+# YOLO-v2: Real-Time Object Detection

+Still under development.
+71 mAP on VOC2007 achieved so far.

+This is a pre-released version.

+### Disclaimer
+This is a re-implementation of original yolo v2 which is based on [darknet](https://github.com/pjreddie/darknet).
+The arXiv paper is available [here](https://arxiv.org/pdf/1612.08242.pdf).

 ### Demo